The ABC Data Exchange

 Major Findings

-The percentage of adults with an Associate’s Degree or higher increased from 2009-2021.
+The percentage of adults in Forsyth County with an Associate’s Degree or higher increased from 2009-2023.

-Black, Hispanic/Latino, and older adults had lower levels of educational attainment.
+Black, Hispanic/Latino, and men 25 and older had lower levels of educational attainment than their respective counterparts.

 Educational Attainment